 Orphan Pages May Still be Indexed

 Even if a page is indexed or a tool doesn’t flag it as an orphan, it can still be one.
 This can be tricky to verify and may require further investigation.
-Sometimes, tools like Google Analytics (GA4) or Google Search Console (GSC) might overlook certain indicators, leading to pages being mistakenly categorized.
+Sometimes, tools like Google Analytics (GA4) or Google Search Console (GSC) might overlook specific indicators, leading to pages being mistakenly categorised.
 For instance, this can occur when Google Ads run without specific URL parameters, causing the tracking tool to miss an inbound link.

 How to fix orphan pages